jyyulab/NetBID/docs/index.md

 This dataset contains microarray data for 13 adult medulloblastoma (MB) samples.
 Three subgroups of adult MB were identified by distinct expression profiles, clinical features, pathological features, and prognosis, including 3 SHH, 4 WNT, and 6 Group4.
-From them, Group4 tumors had significantly worse progression-free and overall survival compared with tumors of the other molecular subtypes.
+From them, Group4 tumors in adult had significantly worse progression-free and overall survival compared with tumors of the other molecular subtypes.
 Here, we want to **find potential hidden drivers in Group4 compared with the other subtypes by using NetBID2**, for which may be related with the specific clinical feature for Group4 MB.

 **Though the dataset in the tutorial is microarray, we will include the usage of processing RNASeq dataset in each step.**